 Resources for LGBTQ+ People

 The goal of the following organizations is to help overcome as many issues as possible for LGBTQ+ individuals and their caregivers.
-CancerCare is also provides educational materials, support groups, case management throughout the country and counseling within New York and New Jersey, all free of charge.
+CancerCare is also provides educational materials, support groups, resource navigation throughout the country and counseling within New York and New Jersey, all free of charge.

 In addition, CancerCare has a number of publications related to overcoming barriers to care.
 For further materials dedicated to LGBTQ+ communities, please read our fact sheets “Coping With Cancer as an LGBTQ+ Person” and “Cancer and Gender Diversity.”